 The November statistics from the Fraser Valley Real Estate Board continue to tell a story of a relatively balanced market.
 Many of the month-over-month changes in key metrics are mild and mostly consistent with a typical lead up to the winter slow down, so its difficult to tell whether the market is equalizing to a new normal or being tempered by the protracted high interest rate environment.

-Highlights from the August statistics:
+Highlights from the November statistics include:

 How the Fraser Valley land market is reacting

 November brought a marked increase in buyer activity and genuine offers submitted across many of our listings.
 The jury’s out on whether it’s correlation or causation, but this jump in purchaser confidence came on the heels of an interest rate announcement that held the Bank of Canada’s policy rate steady, and the good “bad” news of weak GDP data and falling inflation rates.
 The culmination of this drove a notable shift in the media’s tone from “How bad is it going to get?” to “Is the first interest rate decrease coming in Q3 or Q4 of 2024?”
 Either way, buyers of residential development land have regained just enough confidence to consider committing to their next purchase, albeit cautiously.
 Land values are down everywhere, and terms are long, but deals are happening again